keirstaple/community-art-project/README.md

 ## Known Bugs

 * When going from index route to project-detail route, app does not scroll to the top.
-* When we deploy, the Google Maps API doesn't seem to grab the coordinates from the database like it does during development.
-This is something we want to fix.
+* Project no longer able to feed coordinates to Google Maps from Firebase

 ## Installation